Business Paper

 10. Site signage must be erected on the site in a prominent, visible position for the duration of the construction.
 The signage must include: -

-§ the name of the builder or another person responsible for the site and a telephone number at which the builder or other person can be contacted outside working hours,
+§ statement that unauthorised entry to the site is not permitted, § the name of the builder or another person responsible for the site and a telephone number at which the builder or other person can be contacted outside working hours, § the name, address and telephone contact of the Principal Certifying Authority.

 Any structures erected to meet the requirements of this condition must be removed when it is no longer required for the purpose for which it was erected.